 According to another theory, the melon heads escaped from Fairfield Hills Hospital, a now- abandoned mental institution, or Garner Correctional Institute, which specializes in inmates with mental health problems.
 Both are in Newtown, Conn.
 A variation on that theme has the melon heads escaping from an unnamed mental institution in the 1960s.
 The building supposedly burned, some of the inmates escaped and turned to cannibalism, which caused their heads to swell.

 Similar melon head stories also surface in Ohio and Michigan.
 An evil Dr. Crow supposedly conducted experiments on orphans in Kirtland, Ohio (once part of Connecticut).
 The children escaped, burned down the orphanage and retreated into the woods.

 In Michigan, the melon heads were children with hydrocephalus abused in an insane asylum in Ottawa County and eventually released into the woods.

 The girls parked the car, leaving the headlights on, and ventured into the woods.
 After they’d walked a couple hundred feet, they heard the car door slam.
 Then the engine started and the car headed toward them.
-They could see the melon heads inside: the size of children, they had large heads, rags for clothes and an orange glow in their eyes.
+They could see figures inside.
+The size of children, they had large heads, rags for clothes and an orange glow in their eyes.

 Some say the melon heads still drive around in that blue Granada.

 Other, less detailed, stories describe mysterious figures in the woods.
 Workers who paved Saw Mill City Road in Shelton claimed they heard voices in the woods.
 Tree experts checking the woods for fungal infestation thought they saw strange figures lurking in the underbrush.

 Want to look for them yourself?
 Below is a list of melon head roads in southwestern Connecticut: